How is the The Macerich Company (NYSE:MAC) performance outlook for the coming months?

 The Macerich Company (NYSE:MAC) trade information

-Despite being -5.87% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Wednesday, Sep 16 when the MAC stock price touched $7.97-1 or saw a rise of 11.84%.
-Year-to-date, The Macerich Company shares have moved -72.33%, while the 5-day performance has seen it change -3.48%.
-Over the past 30 days, the shares of The Macerich Company (NYSE:MAC) have changed -5.43%.
-Short interest in the company has seen 76.61 Million shares shorted with days to cover at 15.29.
+Sporting 5.4% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Sep 22 when the MAC stock price touched $7.22-2 or saw a rise of 2.57%.
+Year-to-date, The Macerich Company shares have moved -72.3%, while the 5-day performance has seen it change 2.39%.
+Over the past 30 days, the shares of The Macerich Company (NYSE:MAC) have changed -13.05%.
+Short interest in the company has seen 77.45 Million shares shorted with days to cover at 16.34.

 The Macerich Company (MAC) estimates and forecasts